jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

         assert None == None
         self.assertEqual(None, None)

-  and from the tests I can say that in python
+  and from the tests I can say that in Python

   * :doc:`True </data_structures/booleans>` is :doc:`True </data_structures/booleans>` and :doc:`True </data_structures/booleans>` is equal to :doc:`True </data_structures/booleans>`
   * :doc:`True </data_structures/booleans>` is not :doc:`False </data_structures/booleans>` and :doc:`True </data_structures/booleans>` is not equal to :doc:`False </data_structures/booleans>`